 The Session Men

-Judd Proctor Started as a British session guitarist in the 50s.
+Judd Proctor Started as a British Session Guitarist in the 50s.
 Played with Ray Ellington Quartet.
-Early Hofner President sponsor.
+An early Hofner President Sponsor.

 Big Jim Sullivan

 Eric Ford was a mentor to Big Jim Sullivan from the start.
-Every time he was on a session with Eric he would help him with either reading or how to behave.
-We both played in a group with pianist Reg Guest.
+Every time he was on a Session with Eric he would help him with either reading or how to behave.
+We both played in a Group with pianist Reg Guest.
 It was called the ‘Nashville 5‘.
-We were on a radio program called ‘Cool Spot‘ every week and we did a lot of instrumentals.
+We were on a Radio Program called ‘Cool Spot‘ every week and we did a lot of instrumentals.
 Jim played a lot of Chet Atkins arrangements.
 Reg did the backings for these pieces.
-Eric played Gibson ES-335 on these sessions but later he bought a 6 string Bass guitar.
-It was the time of the clicky bass lines and Eric would enhance the main bass laid down by Alan Weighle who was possibly the first electric bassist in England.
+Eric played Gibson ES-335 on these Sessions but later he bought a 6 string Bass Guitar.
+It was the time of the clicky Bass lines and Eric would enhance the main Bass laid down by Alan Weighle who was possibly the 1st Electric Bassist in England.

-The Nashville 5 were:- Reg Guest on Piano, Andy White (of Beatles fame) on Drums, Alan Weighle on Bass, Eric Ford on Lead-Rhythm Guitar and Jim on Lead-Rhythm guitar.
+The Nashville 5 were:- Reg Guest on Piano, Andy White (of Beatles fame) on Drums, Alan Weighle on Bass, Eric Ford on Lead-Rhythm Guitar and Jim Sullivan on Lead-Rhythm Guitar.
 This rhythm section played on a lot of recordings in the early 60’s.

 Vick Flick – Guitarist

-Victor Harold Flick (born 14 May 1937 in Hill Crescent, Worcester Park, Surrey) is a guitarist most famous for playing the riff in the “James Bond Theme“.
-Before that, he also played the guitar riff in the theme tune of the popular early 1960s TV show Juke Box Jury.
+Victor Harold Flick (born 14th May 1937 in Hill Crescent, Worcester Park, Surrey) is a Guitarist most famous for playing the riff in the “James Bond Theme“.
+Before that, he also played the Guitar riff in the theme tune of the popular early 1960s TV show Juke Box Jury.
 As a member of The John Barry Seven, he appeared on every episode of BBC TV’s Drumbeat during 1959.

 Vic Flick’s Paragon De Luxe